Urban Agriculture Internship at The Working Centre

 Everyone brings different hopes into an internship role and we work hard to ensure that each intern’s personal learning objectives are met.
 We are looking for individuals from a range of backgrounds who are eager to engage with the community and are interested in beginning a conversation into the unique ways they can contribute to the project.
 Included in this conversation will be the potential time commitment as well as the amount of financial support we can offer.
 In previous seasons we have sought out interns who can join us full time for a 4 month or 6 month period.

 A possible intern will desire to…

-- help with the hard work of operating an urban farm
+- join in the hard work of operating a market garden

 - learn and teach about organic farming practices (either as a beginner or intermediate)

-- work with volunteer gardeners to build relationships and community around urban gardening
+- work alongside volunteer gardeners to build relationships and community around urban gardening

 - develop and refine “soft skills” such as conflict resolution, working collaboratively, and problem solving